Angela Gallop: Axiom International and beyond

 In 2010, Gallop helped found Axiom International, which provides forensic and related advice to law enforcement agencies worldwide.
 She is the firm's chief executive.
-She has since worked in Libya, Iraq, Somaliland, and Kosovo.
+She has since worked in Libya, Iraq, Somaliland and Kosovo.

 To Gallop's dismay, the UK government closed the FSS in 2012 to save funds.
 According to Irish forensic scientist Niamh Nic Daéid, "some people in the business" blame Gallop for the demise of the FSS because she started a competing commercial alternative to it, but she thinks such conclusions are "a bit unfair".
 In Gallop's view, the FSS should have been "modernised and made properly commercial" rather than closed.

 In late 2021, Gallop met John Actie, one of five black and mixed-race men who had been wrongly accused of the murder of Lynette White.
 He had spent two years in prison when Gallop's findings proved his innocence.
 This was her first meeting with someone she helped exonerate and was filmed for a Channel 5 documentary.

 Gallop has reduced her involvement in frontline forensic work but has expressed an interest in taking on plenty of cold cases, including the disappearance of Madeleine McCann.
+In 2026 she was commissioned by Michael Stone's legal team to perform a forensic review of evidence in his case.